United Nations Office for Disaster Risk Reduction: Making Cities Resilient

-“Role Model Cities” are cities, municipalities or local governments that are participating in the Campaign and have demonstrated good practices and innovation in DRR and resilience.
+"Role Model Cities" are cities, municipalities or local governments that are participating in the Campaign and have demonstrated good practices and innovation in DRR and resilience.

 Role Model Cities demonstrate achievements in at least five areas out of the 10 Essentials in the “Ten-point checklist of Essentials for Making Cities Resilient”.
 The nominated cities or local governments must show innovation, sustained results in measuring and reducing disaster risk, their aims to continue to do so as well as must be interested to showcase and share experiences.
 They implemented innovative, creative, inclusive and efficient measures and action plans to realize strong political will in the field of DRR at local level.
 They inspire, share experience, create learning opportunities and provide support to other cities to boost their efforts towards committed resilient cities and communities.

-Sign up for “Role Model Cities”

 International Day for Disaster Risk Reduction

 The International Day for Disaster Risk Reduction (IDDRR) started in 1989 with the approval by the United Nations General Assembly.
 The UN General Assembly sees the IDDRR as a way to promote a global culture of disaster reduction, including disaster prevention, mitigation and preparedness.
 It encourages every citizen and government to take part in building more disaster resilient communities and nations.
 Originally celebrated on the second Wednesday of October, the UN General Assembly decided to designate October 13 as the date to celebrate the IDDRR.

 The Step Up initiative started in 2011 and has focused on a different group of partners every year leading up to the Third United Nations World Conference for Disaster Reduction in 2015 - children and young People (2011), women and girls (2012), people living with disabilities (2013), the ageing population (2014), and traditional, indigenous and local knowledge (2015).

 In 2016 the "Sendai Seven Campaign" was launched to encourage implementation of the Sendai Framework for Disaster Risk Reduction through IDDRR advocacy campaigns focused on each of the seven SFDRR targets.
 The Sendai Seven Campaigns have focused on reducing mortality from natural and man-made hazards (2016, "Live to Tell"), reducing the number of people affected by disasters (2017, "Home Safe Home"), reducing economic losses due to disasters (2018), and reducing disaster damage to critical infrastructure and disruption of basic services (2019, "Build to Last").